bbauska/zombiePolitics/README.md

-have marked the emergence of the corporate state, a deadly form of racism parad­ ing as color blindness, and a ruthless market fundamentalism since the 1970s, but it is a precondition for locking individuals into a system in which they are complic­ itous in their own exploitation, disposability, and potential death.
+have marked the emergence of the corporate state, a deadly form of racism parad­ ing as color blindness, and a ruthless market fundamentalism since the 1970s, but it is a precondition for locking individuals into a system in which they are complic­ itous in their own exploitation, disposability, and potential death.</p>

-The new illiteracy is about more than not knowing how to read the book or the word; it is about not knowing how to read the world.
+<p>The new illiteracy is about more than not knowing how to read the book or the
+word; it is about not knowing how to read the world.
 The challenge it poses in a democracy is one of both learning how to reclaim literacy so as to be able to nar­ rate oneself and the world from a position of agency.
 But it is also about unlearn­